 Grainger was my work companion every day at the AKC, and he traveled with me all over the southeast and beyond for dog shows, draft trials, weight pulls, and vacations.
 He was an amazing companion and a great working dog - very goofy and silly and loved to make me laugh, but when it was time to work - he was all ready – earning titles in conformation, obedience, rally, drafting, and weight pull – making him an official Versatile Greater Swiss (VGS).
 He truly was an all purpose dog!
 Unfortunately, he started having seizures shortly before his six birthday and after two years of a hard-fought battle with idiopathic epilepsy, I let him go in December 2014.
 My experience with Grainger and epilepsy has made me a better breeder, a better dog owner, and a better person.
 Losing him has been devastating, and I will continue to raise awareness for canine epilepsy - especially in Greater Swiss Mountain Dogs - and will continue to help others as they help their 4-legged friends deal with this awful disease.

-Oakley is one of the sweetest female Swissys you'll ever meet - she's a big girl with an even bigger personality.
+Oakley is my foundation bitch - she's a big girl with an even bigger personality.
 She is the definition of striking, vigilant, agile, and confident.
 She lives with a wonderful family in Durham, NC and looks after their kids with the most gentle nature.
-She has been shown on a limited basis just at local shows and she does drafting - both by pulling around her human kids in a wagon and helping with construction projects and yard work.
-She earned her CGC at six months old and has also participated in weight pull.
-I cannot say enough good things about this girl, and she tends to be the subject of many good conversations whenever she's at the show ring or just out and about.
+She earned her CGC at six months old and also participated in conformation showing, weight pull, and drafting – both by pulling kids around and helping with yard work.
+I cannot say enough good things about this girl, and I am so pleased that every dog I am breeding goes back to her.
+As of August 2021, she is almost 13 years old and still doing well.
 One look, and you'll fall in love.
 She may even grin at you.

 I hope to leave the breed better than I found it by being active with my dogs in showing and performance events and breeding for the qualities I find most important - temperament, health, and conforming to the AKC breed standard rather than public opinion or what happens to be winning at the time.